Professor Sarah Anderson

 Dr Sarah Oxford

-Evaluation Lead
+Research & Evaluation Lead

-Sarah leads, designs and delivers evaluation projects and qualitative research for ISCRR.
+Dr Sarah Oxford leads, designs and delivers evaluation projects and qualitative research for ISCRR.
 She has extensive experience conducting research with people from socially vulnerable backgrounds and managing projects from conception through to completion while collaborating with numerous stakeholders from industry, academia, government and the non-profit sector.
 Her goal is to ensure policy and decision-makers achieve a deep and empathetic understanding of the people, context and challenges that policies and programs aim to address.

 Prior to ISCRR, Sarah was a lecturer at the Institute for Health and Sport, Victoria University.
 Sarah obtained a PhD in Sociology from Victoria University, where she received the Vice Chancellor’s Award for Excellence in Research and Research Training (Research Degree Graduate).
 Her doctoral research contributed to new knowledge towards understanding how girls’ participation in sport disrupts gender relations.
 She has a Master of Arts from the University of Bradford (UK) and a Bachelor of Arts from Sewanee: The University of the South (USA).
 Sarah has published numerous high-quality scientific publications in refereed journals and books.